 Slowly they cause difficulty in breathing and then progress into noticeable gasps as they choke on the swelling.
 Some of the symptoms of this infection are the inability to eat, ruffled feathers, pining, and slowly dying.

 In taking care of this infection, you would need to take infected chickens to a warm place.
 The next step is to provide it with clean water.
 For food, provide the following ingredients: bread and milk, chopped fresh vegetables, boiled potatoes mixed with oatmeal.
-Blend them and serve the affected chickens.
+Blend these ingredients together and serve to the affected chickens.

 2 Main Tips for Raising Rose Comb Bantams